sanrio00/portfolio-projects/Completed/Financial Statement Preprocessing & Analysis/README.md

 The following steps were then performed:

-1. The real stock data was expanded with synthetic data to increase the size of the overall data and 4 datasets were generated using this method (see Extract & Simulate step).
+1. The real stock data was expanded with synthetic data to increase the size of the overall data and 4 datasets were generated using this method (see Simulate step).

 2. Data preprocessing (see Data Preprocessing step) was then conducted to check for duplicates, missing data, as well as calculations for all columns in each dataset before all 4 datasets were merged into a [single DataFrame](https://github.com/sanrio00/portfolio-projects/blob/main/Completed/Financial%20Statement%20Preprocessing%20%26%20Analysis/merged_df.csv).